Coming Out as Lesbian, Gay Or Bisexual

 A lot of lesbian, gay and bisexual people see going to college or university as an opportunity to live more openly and be more public about their sexual orientation.

-Before enrolling for a course at a college or university, it might be useful to check if they have an LGBT society.
+Before enrolling for a course at a college or university, it might be useful to check if they have any LGBTQI+ societies.
 It’s also worth reading the college/university’s mission statement to see if it mentions equality.

 For more information on coming out visit the coming out guide for young people on the LGBT Youth Scotland website.